Thanksgiving Turkey Trots to Run With Fido

 “These paws were made for trotting.”
 Photo by Facebook.com/DallasTurkeyTrot

-The Dallas YMCA Turkey Trot is one of the largest Thanksgiving Day events of its kind in the country.
+The Dallas YMCA Turkey Trot is one of the largest Thanksgiving Day events of its kind.
 The race’s humble beginnings can be traced back to the 1940s.
 Today, it invites thousands of humans and furry running mates to race through downtown Dallas.
-Dogs are allowed on both the 5K and 8-mile courses, and will receive a Turkey Trot dog bandana and a K9 race bib once they register.
+Dogs are allowed on both the 5K and 8-mile courses and will receive a Turkey Trot dog bandana and a K9 race bib once they register.
+The first 750 dogs to cross the 5K finish line will win a medal!
 Stop by the race-day dog park for treats and goodies before or after your run.

 Bethlehem, PA